Amelia White: Equestrian

 White commenced riding at the age of eight.
 She competed around Sydney and greater NSW in Equestrian Showjumping and Eventing.
 White won her first Eventing start in 2008, with Roma Point, finishing on their dressage score of 27.4.

 After her motor vehicle accident, she was encouraged to take up para equestrian by Olympian Megan Jones.
 She is classified as Grade V. Her first para competition was in 2015.
 She moved to Germany in 2015 and is based at the stable of German dressage rider Helen Langehanenberg.

 In February 2021, White and her horse Genius 60, a 10-year-old Dutch warmblood gelding, won the CPEDI3* Dressage freestyle competition at Al Shaqab, Doha with a new personal best of 73.733 percent, after taking second in two other events.

 At the 2020 Summer Paralympics, White rode Genius to eighth in the Individual championship test grade V, and sixth in the Dressage individual team test grade V. In the team competition she rode with Emma Booth and Sharon Jarvis.
-They finished thirteenth..
+They finished thirteenth.

+In 2022, White and Genius were named as the reserve combination for the Australian World Championship Team.
+Two weeks later at CPEDI Riesenback, the pair placed 2nd in two events and won the Grand Prix B class.
+White and Genius also set a new personal best in the Para Grand Prix Freestyle, scoring 74.892%.